ircv3/ircv3-specifications/client-tags/icon.md

 This is a work-in-progress specification.

-Software implementing this work-in-progress specification MUST NOT use the unprefixed `+icons` tag name.
-Instead, implementations SHOULD use the `+draft/icons` tag name to be interoperable with other software implementing a compatible work-in-progress version.
+Software implementing this work-in-progress specification MUST NOT use the unprefixed `+icon` tag name.
+Instead, implementations SHOULD use the `+draft/icon` tag name to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed tag name.

 ## Introduction

-This specification defines a client-only message tag to indicate message icons
+This specification defines a client-only message tag to indicate message icons.

 ## Motivation